 Different radio transmitters use different languages or radio link protocols to communicate with the radio receivers.
 Make sure the radio link protocol is compatible with the radio receiver of your drone or they will not communicate.

-Popular protocols available in the markets are FrSky ACCESS and ACCST, TBS Crossfire, ImmersionRC Ghost, Spektrum’s DSMX, and the open-sourced Express LRS which is slowly gaining popularity.
+Popular protocols available in the markets are FrSky ACCESS and ACCST, TBS Crossfire, ImmersionRC Ghost, Spektrum’s DSMX, and the open-sourced Express LRS which is has now become the industry standard.
 Most protocols are brand-specific.

 Certain radio transmitters may support multiprotocol which makes it more versatile if you own multiple drones or other RC toys.
 Examples are CC2500 and JP4IN1.
 Do note that multiprotocol modules support only older protocols.
 They don’t support ACCESS, Crossfire, Ghost, etc. Here is the full list of supported protocols for those multiprotocol modules.